Yusmeiro Petit: San Francisco Giants (2012–2015)

 During the 2014 season, Petit worked mostly in relief, with occasional starts.
 Making a spot start in place of the injured Matt Cain on 22 July and giving up five runs (increasing his season ERA to 4.11), Petit recorded the last out of the fifth inning and subsequently proceeded to post six consecutive perfect relief appearances, of lengths varying from 1 to 4 1/3 innings, totalling 38 consecutive retired batters.
 On 28 August, Petit returned to the Giants starting rotation in place of Tim Lincecum and set down the first eight Colorado Rockies to set a new MLB record for consecutive batters retired at 46 (over a period of eight games), breaking the record of 45 formerly held by Mark Buehrle.
 Buehrle's streak included his perfect game and the starts before and after.
 Buehrle had broken a 1972 record of 41 consecutive retired batters that had been set by Jim Barr over the course of two complete-game wins, from the third inning of one to the seventh inning of the next; Barr's mark had been tied in 2007 by Bobby Jenks over the course of 14 relief appearances.
 He also broke Buehrle's record for consecutive perfect innings pitched by 0.1 with 15 1/3.
 After giving up a third-inning double to opposing pitcher Jordan Lyles to snap the streak, Petit proceeded to complete six innings, allowing four hits and a run, to record the win and reduce his season ERA to 3.44.

 In the Giants' 18-inning victory over the Washington Nationals in the second game of the 2014 National League Division Series, Petit pitched 6 shut-out innings in relief to get the win, as Brandon Belt hit the game-winning home run in the 18th.

 In Game 4 of the 2014 National League Championship Series, Petit pitched three scoreless innings in relief of Ryan Vogelsong that gave the Giants time to erase a 4–1 deficit.

 With the Giants' victory over the Kansas City Royals to secure the 2014 World Series title, Petit won his second world championship.
-He also became the only professional baseball player to win both the Little League World Series and the MLB World Series.
+He also became the only non-American professional baseball player to win both the Little League World Series and the MLB World Series.

 Petit made 42 appearances for San Francisco in 2015, compiling a 3.67 ERA with 59 strikeouts across 76 innings pitched.
 On 2 December 2015, Petit was non–tendered by the Giants and became a free agent.